-- About this guide details the layout of the guide, includes the release history, a glossary and abbreviations, and explains how notifications are used in the guide. - Product overview provides a general introduction and overview of the product and the guide, with a brief description of its content. - Technical description describes the receiver's theory of operation. - Operating modes describes the receiver's operation modes, user interface and indications. - Technical specifications describes the receiver's electrical, mechanical and environmental specifications. - Installation instructions describes how to install the receiver, including wiring and mode settings. - Operating instructions describes the operating instructions and power-up procedures. - Maintenance instructions describes the maintenance and support procedures. - Troubleshooting describes the solutions to problems that may arise with the receiver. - Wiring configurations provides wiring diagrams for installation. - Accessories provides a list of accessories available for the Rosemount 935 Open-Path Gas Detection System. - SIL-2 features details the special conditions for compliance with the requirements of EN 61508 for SIL-2.
+- About this guide details the layout of the guide, includes the release history, a glossary, and abbreviations, and explains how notifications are used in the guide. - Product overview provides a general introduction and overview of the product and the guide, with a brief description of its content. - Technical description describes the receiver's theory of operation. - Operating modes describes the receiver's operation modes, user interface, and indications. - Technical specifications describes the receiver's electrical, mechanical, and environmental specifications. - Installation instructions describes how to install the receiver, including wiring, and mode settings. - Operating instructions describes the operating instructions and power-up procedures. - Maintenance instructions describes the maintenance and support procedures. - Troubleshooting describes the solutions to problems that may arise with the receiver. - Wiring configurations provides wiring diagrams for installation. - Accessories provides a list of accessories available for the Rosemount 936 Gas Detectorlists accessories for the receiver. - SIL-2 features details the special conditions for compliance with SIL-2 requirements.